Palaeomastodon: Description

 Few postcranial remains from Palaeomastodon are known.
 However, based on the reported 87.5 cm length of one femur, a 2016 study estimated an adult shoulder height of 2.2 m, and a body mass of over 2500 kg.
 A 2004 study estimated a weight of 661 kg based on a 45 cm long femur, while another, 67 cm long femur was estimated at 3691 kg and a 55 cm long ulna was estimated at 973 kg.
+In 2026, Asier Larramendi and Marco P. Ferretti estimated that Palaeomastodon stood 220 cm at the shoulder and weighed 2500 kg.

 Skull and dentition

 Palaeomastodon's skull was similar in many regards to that of Phiomia.
 The naris (nasal cavity) was retracted, and sat just in front of the orbits (eye sockets).
 Around the naris were attachment sites for strong muscles, and together, these attributes suggest the presence of a small trunk, a precursor to that seen in later proboscideans.
 This is contrary to Henry Fairfield Osborn's suggestion that Palaeomastodon was trunkless, and instead had a large upper lip.
-The orbits, too, had shited backwards, and sat above the molars as in modern elephants.
+The orbits, too, had shifted backwards, and sat above the molars as in modern elephants.
 The occipital region was high and the nuchal crest was very large, possibly to counterbalance the elongated mandible, tusks, and trunk.
 Unlike later proboscideans, Palaeomastodon had a sagittal crest, and the braincase was small and fairly low.
 The mandibular symphysis is extremely elongated, with a dorsal surface that bears a deep and wide supra-symphyseal groove, indicating that Palaeomastodon possessed a long tongue.